uofu-emb/2024_lab3_Samuel_Chase/README.md

    - **`main_thread`:**
      - Toggles an onboard LED and increments the counter in a loop using the semaphore.
    - **`side_thread`:**
-     - Periodically increments the shared counter in parallel with `main_thread`.
+     - Increments the shared counter in parallel with `main_thread` and reports the temperature readings from the onboard temp sensor.

 3. **Initialization and Scheduler Start**
    - Initializes the semaphore, tasks, and scheduler.